Foundstone/FS-SSL-App-Test/README.md

 FS-SSL-App-Test
 ===============

-Used to test and describe the issues that arise with proxying Android applications.
+Used as an example application to test and describe the issues that arise with proxying Android applications.